 - 1 egg beaten

 Prepare the filling:

 Soak the shiitake mushrooms in warm water for 30 minutes until they are soft.
 Removed stems and finely chopped

 Mix all the ingredients for filling and seasonings in a large mixing bowl.
 Use a spoon to stir in one direction until they come together (paste-like).
 Cover and place in the refrigerator for 30 minutes

 Mix all the ingredients in a small sauce pan and bring to a boil until the sugar is melted.
 Let it cool down before serving

 Get your steamer ready by bringing the water to a boil.
-Place one of the wrappers on your palm and then scoop about 2-3 Tbsp or more of the filling into the center of the wrapper and the tail of the shrimp peeking out.
+Place one of the wrappers on your palm.
+Brush the wrapper with some egg wash.
+Scoop about 2-3 Tbsp or more of the filling into the center of the wrapper .
 Shape the wrapper to surround the filling.
 Smooth the filling on top with wet fingers and add more filling to top it up all the way to the top and smooth again to make sure they are fully packed.
 Kinda a little overflowing is fine because they will shrink a bit after steaming.
 Give the wrapper one last gentle squeeze to make sure everything holds up together.
-Garnish with some 1 peas and 1 corn if using.
+Garnish with some 1 peas and 1 corn if using or grated carrots.
 Place them in a steamer basket or plate lined with parchment paper

 Using Instant Pot: